Fragment Growing Validation Dataset

 Self-Growing Set

-All ligands in the PDBBind Refined Set[1] were cut at random single bonds to produce fragments.
-These fragments were then filtered filtered using the "Rule of Three"[2].
-Fragments also had to have at least 3 heavy atoms to be considered as such.
-Furthermore fragments were filtered according to structural criteria found in the Supporting Information to ensure that they were, for example, not completely solvent-exposed.
+All ligands in the PDBbind Refined Set[1] were cut at random single bonds to produce fragments.
+These fragments were then filtered using the Rule of Three.[3]
+Fragments also had to have at least three heavy atoms.
+Furthermore, they had to fulfil structural criteria to ensure that they were, for example, not completely solvent-exposed.

 Cross-Growing Set